 This year it seems that Christmas lights have reached a whole new level.
 Long gone are the days where you had to go through every single light checking they were all screwed in properly and finding that one broken bulb so you could get the whole lot to work.

 It’s the Friday after Thanksgiving.
 The hight street calls it Black Friday, makers are reclaiming it as Indy Friday, but I’m sticking with Festive Friday and today only you can get 10% off everything in my Etsy store using the code FESTIVE at the checkout.
 Below you can also see the 4th in my series of Free Festive Friday patterns.

 To this day, I have vivid recollections of making paper chains to decorate the house at Christmas.
-Cutting up bits of coloured paper, throwing some glitter at it with dried out pritt-stick but being proud, nonetheless, of the end result!
+Cutting up bits of coloured paper, throwing some glitter at it with dried out pritt-stick but being proud, nonetheless, of the end result!keep reading

 I’ve said it before and i have no doubt i’ll say it again but i love just how versatile crochet is.
 You can shoehorn it in anywhere.